-Marketable securities, consisting of U.S. government and agency obligations and commercial paper, are classified as held-tomaturity and are stated at cost, adjusted for amortization of premiums and discounts to maturity.
+Marketable securities, consisting of U.S. government and agency obligations, commercial paper and corporate bonds, are classified as held-to-maturity and are stated at cost, adjusted for amortization of premiums and discounts to maturity.

 Given the short-term nature of certain investments, our investment income is subject to the general level of interest rates in the United States at the time of maturity and reinvestment.
 We have managed the financial market risks due largely to changes in interest rates primarily by managing the maturities in our investment portfolio.
 We do not have any material business transactions in foreign currencies.